-Myelofibrosis is a disorder of the bone marrow, in which the marrow is replaced by scar (fibrous) tissue.
+Myelofibrosis is a disorder of the bone marrow in which the marrow is replaced by fibrous scar tissue.

 The cause of myelofibrosis is unknown.
 There are no known risk factors.
-The disorder usually develops slowly in people over age 50.
+When it occurs, it often develops slowly in people over age 50.

-Diseases such as leukemia and lymphoma may also cause bone marrow scarring.
+Blood and bone marrow cancers such as myelodysplastic syndrome, leukemia, and lymphoma may also cause bone marrow scarring.
 This is called secondary myelofibrosis.